The Tale of the Heike: Chapter 5

-Kiyomori moves the capitol from Kyoto to his stronghold Fukuhara-kyō in 1180.
+Kiyomori moves the capital from Kyoto to his stronghold Fukuhara-kyō in 1180.
 Strange ghosts appear to Kiyomori.
-News of unrest in the eastern provinces (controlled by the Minamoto) reaches the new capitol.
+News of unrest in the eastern provinces (controlled by the Minamoto) reaches the new capital.

 A story about the monk Mongaku is inserted as a background to Minamoto no Yoritomo's revolt.
 Mongaku is an ascetic with strange powers who requested donations at the court in 1179.
 After the refusal of Retired Emperor Go-Shirakawa he caused trouble at the court and was exiled to Izu Province.

 At Izu, Mongaku convinces Minamoto no Yoritomo to revolt against the Taira.
 Then he goes to Fukuhara and brings back the Imperial Edict from Go-Shirakawa permitting Minamoto no Yoritomo to overthrow the Taira.
 Kiyomori sends a military expedition to put down the rebellion of Yoritomo.
 When they reach the Fuji River, the Taira forces hear stories about the might of eastern warriors and fear that Minamoto forces outnumber them.
 At night, a flock of birds rises with great noise and the Taira forces, thinking that they are attacked, retreat in panic.

-Kiyomori, under pressure from temples and courtiers, moves the capitol back to Kyoto.
+Kiyomori, under pressure from temples and courtiers, moves the capital back to Kyoto.
 Upon hearing the rumours of an attack being planned by the Taira, monks of the Kōfukuji temple (who supported the rebellion of Prince Mochihito) revolt and kill messengers sent by Kiyomori.
 Taira forces lay siege to Nara and burn many important temples (Tōdai-ji, Kōfuku-ji), statues and Buddhist texts.
 Retired Emperors and courtiers lament the destruction of Nara.
 This evil deed is believed to lead to Kiyomori's downfall.